 - Insurance company phone numbers and policy numbers

 Document Your Plan

-Document your plan and keep it in at least one easily accessible place in the home.
-Also store your plan online in a place that can be retrieved from any internet-connected computer or smart phone.
-Finally, carry emergency information with you at all times.
+Document your plan and keep it in at least one easily accessible place in the home, online and on a wallet card that you carry with you at all times.

 There are many ready-made emergency plan templates that you can use to document your plan, including:

 Practice and Maintain Your Plan